 Mercury Connections: North American Regional Syntheses

-A regional mercury data synthesis across North America; initial efforts focused in the Northeast, continued to the Great Lakes region, and now begin out West.
+A regional mercury data synthesis across North America; initial efforts focused in the Northeast, continued to the Great Lakes region, and now are underway in the western regions of Canada, the United States, and Mexico.

 Global Fish and Community Mercury Monitoring Project